eligosource/eventsourced/README.md

     extension.processorOf(ProcessorProps(processorId, …))

-    // replay event messages for that processor individually extension.replay(id => if (id == processorId) Some(0) else None)
+    // replay event messages for that processor individually extension.replay(id => if (id == processorId) Some(0) else None) onSuccess {
+      case _ => // start using processor ...
+    }

 A call to `replay` can be omitted if a processor did not journal any event message in previous application runs.
 Channels can be activated individually with the `deliver(channelId: Int)` method.

 ### Await processing

-The `replay` and `recover` methods wait for replayed messages being added to the corresponding processor mailboxes but do not wait for replayed event messages being processed by these processors.
-However, any new message sent to any registered processor, after `replay` or `recover` successfully returned, is guaranteed to be processed after the replayed event messages.
+The `recover` method waits for replayed messages being added to the corresponding processor mailboxes but does not wait for replayed event messages being processed by these processors.
+However, any new message sent to any registered processor, after `recover` successfully returned, will be processed after the replayed event messages.
 Applications that want to wait for processors to complete processing of replayed event messages, should use the `awaitProcessing()` method of [`EventsourcingExtension`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.EventsourcingExtension).

     val extension: EventsourcingExtension = …